 I had planned on writing this post with all sorts of things I wanted to say to my beautiful 9 year old daughter, and woke up this morning to the news that one of Emmy’s preschool friends, Phoebe, will not survive the rare blood disease that has attacked her little body.
 I can’t imagine what her family is going through, and I am praying for them during this difficult time.
 Hearing that news broke my heart, and also made me think a little more about all of the things I want to tell my daughter today.

 Wow!
-You are 9!
-Just yesterday I was bringing you home from the hospital to our first house in Louisiana, where a 17 month old brother and 2 dogs eagerly awaited your arrival, and now you are 9… It might not seem like a significant number to you, but it’s the last year you will be in the single digits.
+You are nine!
+Just yesterday I was bringing you home from the hospital to our first house in Louisiana, where a 17-month-old brother and two dogs eagerly awaited your arrival, and now you are nine… It might not seem like a significant number to you, but it’s the last year you will be in the single digits.
 I know that I am slightly biased as your mother, but you constantly amaze me with the beautiful way you choose to live your life.
-You’ve got a big heart, a radiant aura, and a magnetic personality… I wish nothing more than for you to keep living your life that way, and I never want anyone to dull your sparkle.
+You’ve got a big heart, a radiant aura, and a magnetic personality… I wish nothing more than for you to keep living your life that way and I never want anyone to dull your sparkle.
 So here are some things that I need you to know.

 - Sing.
 Sing in the shower, sing in the car, sing as you dance around the house.
 Sing with your headphones on in your bedroom.
 Just sing.
 A song can lift your own heart, and the sound of a happy voice (no matter how truly beautiful or not!) is a contagious joy.
 So many times I hear you singing at the top of your lungs in the shower or in your room, unaware that anyone is even listening, and it’s always music to my ears.